Mikkomario/Utopia-Scala/Vault/README.md

 # Utopia Vault
 Vault is the main Utopia library for interacting with MySQL-based databases.
-However, what's great with Vault is that you don't need much SQL know-how to use it.
+However, what's great with Vault is that you don't need that much SQL know-how in order to use it.

 ## Parent Modules
 - [Utopia Flow](https://github.com/Mikkomario/Utopia-Scala/tree/master/Flow)